cggos/ccv/cv_docs/cameras_calib_note.md

   * the corners of chessboard patterns can be refined more accurately since each corner is surrounded by two black squares
   * finding a chessboard pattern is not as versatile as finding an ArUco board

+#### Calibration with ChArUco Boards and ArUco Boards

+As it can be stated, calibration can be done using both, marker corners or ChArUco corners.
+However, **it is highly recommended using the ChArUco corners approach since the provided corners are much more accurate in comparison to the marker corners**.
+Calibration using a standard Board should only be employed in those scenarios where the ChArUco boards cannot be employed because of any kind of restriction.

 #### AprilTag